2600hz/libwebphone/README.md

 #### npm run dev

 Build and automatically rebuild if any of the source files are changed.
-In addition, it starts a webpack-dev-server to server the build artifacts for eaze of development.
+In addition, it starts a webpack-dev-server to serve the build artifacts for ease of development.

 #### npm run watch